explaingit

 USE CASE 4

-Run automated accessibility and interaction tests on components before they ship.
+Run automated accessibility and interaction tests against individual components in a consistent environment.

 Difficulty · moderate Time to first run · 30min